 Here at Preen, we’re fully aware that adult life doesn’t always go as smoothly (and look as beautiful) as curated Instagram feeds.
 We all face challenges amidst all the good things.
-Meet Mikka Wee, a former food editor-turned-working gal in Singapore, who’s about to share all the ups and downs that come with adulting.
+Meet Mikka Wee, a former food editor-turned-working gal in Singapore, who’s about to share all the ups and downs that come with adulting and living.
 Welcome to Bless This Mess!

 There comes a point in everyone’s life when they’re forced to grow up.
 My time came 575 days ago when I packed my bags and headed to the airport with a one-way ticket to Singapore.